mtharrison/bomb/README.md

 # bomb
-A cache busting middleware for express.
+A frontend cache-busting static middleware for express.

 - Acts as a static middleware
 - Caches file contents in RAM